Get 80% off your plan for your first 3 months*

 Tailor to your audience:

-• Highlight competitive advantages and growth potential for partners
+• emphasise competitive advantages and growth potential for partners

-• Highlight operational priorities and key milestones for internal use
+• emphasise operational priorities and key milestones for internal use

 Keep your executive summary to one page to maintain attention.

-An effective executive summary lays out your key information clearly and simply.
+An effective executive summary clearly and simply presents what readers need to know.
 It helps others understand your plan and needs, so they can offer guidance and support your success.
+This aligns with the legal duty to act in the best interests of scheme participants that governs formal investment managers.

-The problem: New businesses in your city may struggle to access affordable, high-quality branding that helps them stand out.
-Many rely on generic online tools that do not capture their unique story.
+New businesses in your city need affordable, high-quality branding that helps them stand out.
+Many rely on generic online tools that don't capture their unique story.

 FAQs on executive summaries